National Rural Health Day 2022

-National Rural Health Day, is November 18, 2021 and this whole week, we will shine a spotlight on the rural hospitals and health systems working hard to provide local access to care for the 60 million Americans who live in rural areas.
+National Rural Health Day was on Nov.
+17, 2022.
+Throughout the week of Nov.
+14-18, we shined a light on the rural hospitals and health systems working tirelessly to provide local access to care for the 63 million Americans who live in rural areas.

-To follow along on social media, please use the hashtag #PowerofRural
+To follow along on social media, use the hashtag #PowerofRural

-Throughout the pandemic, the AHA has produced a number of resources dedicated to helping rural hospitals and health systems during unprecedented times, including innovative solutions to improving access to local care, maternal health outcomes, staffing shortages, eliminating health inequities and disparities, preventing burnout and more.
+The AHA produced a variety of resources dedicated to helping rural hospitals and health systems as they address these challenges, including innovative solutions to improving access to care, maternal health outcomes, staffing shortages, eliminating health inequities and disparities, preventing burnout and more.

 The Chair File

-AHA’s Board Chair, Rod Hochman, M.D., president and CEO of Providence in Renton, Wash., discusses some of the unique challenges facing rural hospitals today and how innovative leadership can pave the way for better health outcomes.
+AHA’s Board Chair, Wright Lassiter, CEO of CommonSpirit, discusses some of the unique challenges facing rural hospitals today and the solutions that AHA is putting forward to address them.
 Read more

 Shareable Graphics Illustrating